faocp/retrodithering/README.md

-# Atkinson Dithering Web App
+# Atkinson Dithering App

-A simple web application that converts images to black and white using the Atkinson dithering algorithm.
+This is a simple web application that converts images to black and white using the Atkinson dithering algorithm.
 This creates a distinctive, high-contrast look that's reminiscent of early computer graphics.
+Made to honour the late Bill Atkinson, legendary programmer.

 ## Features